Preventing Canine Heatstroke: Tips to Keep Your Dog Safe

 Dangers of Leaving a Dog in a Parked Car

 Leaving a dog in a parked car, even for a short period, can have deadly consequences.
 The temperature inside a car can rise rapidly, even with the windows cracked, putting your dog at risk of heatstroke.
 On a hot day, the interior temperature can reach dangerous levels within minutes.
-It's always best to leave your dog at or seek alternatives when running errands or .
+It's always best to leave your dog at home or seek alternatives when running errands or .

 Alternatives for Traveling with Your Pet